 When we talk about search engines, we instantly think of Google.
 But did you know there are lots of alternative search engines out there with just as much to offer?

-In the graph below you can see Google dominating the first place (it is the most accessed website on the internet with 88.6 billion visits every month, after all).
+In the graph below, Google dominates first place (it is the most accessed website on the Internet, taking over 90% of the share total).

 But if you look carefully, there are some honorable mentions in the other positions.
 Take Bing, for example.
 Thanks to its new AI-powered chat features (ChatGPT), the search engine recently surpassed 100 million daily active users, which could pose a threat to Google’s reign.